oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab4/lab4-create-database.md

     * **Select a database version:** From the list, choose the Oracle Database software release that you want to deploy.

-    * **Database Home:** Select an existing Database Home or create one as applicable.
+    * **Database Home:** Select an existing Database Home or create a new one as applicable.
+For this workshop, we will create a new Database Home

-        * **Select an existing Database Home:** Select this option if you have one or more Database Homes already exist for the database version you have selected.
-Select a Database Home from the list.

-        * **Create a new Database Home:** Select this option If no Database Homes exist for the database version you have selected.
+        * Click **Create a new Database Home:**

           * **Enter Database Home display name.**